First Impressions of the Framework Laptop [blog]

 The keyboard and bezel come in separate boxes so you see the computer bare like this when you open it for the first time.
 The CPU, battery, and WiFi module were already pre-installed.

-My first step is storage and memory installation.
+My first step is to install storage and memory.

 memory installation

-Next, I attach the keyboard cover and bezel.
+Next, I attached the keyboard cover and bezel.
 Both are both magnetically mountable.

 no keyboard